chenery/chive-chess/README.md

 - Chooses the move with the highest move value
 - If two moves have equivalent score, one is selected at random

+# Minimax - Heuristics based computer player (level 3)

+Conceptual change:

+- No longer consider move value - but assign a value to boards for each player
+- So the heuristic function will simply accept board and player arguments, rather than board, player and move.

+Algorithm to select a move:

+- From the current position, build a move tree for all possible future moves up to a depth of d
+- The move tree will store the move and the resultant board
+- Execute the minimax algorithm with alpha beta pruning over the tree to work out which board position at depth d (or less if a terminal node) results in the best 'board' for the player

 ## Move Value

 Based on: